 There are a few psychology systems on the fringes that have made radical leaps forward in human psychology.
 I believe the synthesis of these systems will one day give us ways of relating to ourselves and others that will immeasurably make our lives richer and more meaningful.
 The capacity for this “technology” is that it will give us methods for exploring and expanding the human felt experience in ways difficult to even imagine now.

 Negative Trends that are cause for concern

-- 2) Space colonization – decreasing human load on planet+ material extraction and heavy processing by moving people and activities to space – see above
+- 4) Space colonization – decreasing human load on planet+ material extraction and heavy processing by moving people and activities to space – see above

 Total financial Debt.
 And by this I mean the aggregate of Federal, State/Provincial, Municipal, Household and Bushiness/Financial sector.
 The average OECD debt is close to 375% as a ratio of GDP.
 This is clearly unsustainable.
 A huge meltdown in stock markets that leads to massive unemployment and perhaps the collapse of society as we know it and all funds for technological advancement is one of my greatest concerns.
 I we can innovate ourselves out of the issues caused by overpopulation, but only if there is capital to do it, otherwise the real risk is we descend back into the dark ages in some post apocalyptic world.

 Monopoly/Cartel in Education, Housing and Healthcare.
 Broadly no increase in quality, or even decrease in quality in these sectors with ever increasing costs.
 Marc Andreessen lays out the issue succinctly here: https://youtu.be/_s1xyZM-2Gw?t=1220